 HELP IMPROVE THE LIVES OF BILLIONS OF FISH

-We work to change the world for fish by identifying high-impact welfare improvements, and then implementing them through institutional commitments--with the ultimate goal of improving the lives of billions of fish.
-Your support is a fundamental part of achieving that impact.
+We work to improve the lives of farmed fishes by researching, testing, and then implementing high-impact welfare improvements, particularly in high-production informal economies like India.
+Our ultimate goal is improving the lives of billions of farmed fishes—your support is a fundamental part of achieving that impact.

 HOW TO DONATE

-For donations of $1,000 or more, or to make a tax-deductible donation in the UK or the Netherlands, see below.
+For donations of $1,000 or more, or to make a tax-deductible donation in the UK, India, or the Netherlands, see below.

 FREQUENTLY ASKED QUESTIONS